tobealive/docs/docs/concepts/memory-management.md

 ```

 Here `f()` is passed a reference `a` as receiver that is passed back to the caller and returned
-as result at the same time.
-The intention behind such a declaration is method chaining like
+as a result at the same time.
+The intention behind such a declaration is method chaining like`y = x.f().g()`.
-`y = x.f().g()`.
 However, the problem with this approach is that a second reference
 to `a` is created – so it is not only borrowed and `MyStruct` has to be
 declared as `[heap]`.

-In V the better approach is:
+In V, the better approach is:

 ```v play
 struct MyStruct {